 - Stop access to the roof for squirrels, possums, and other pests

 - Allow more light into a dark room

 - Allow more light onto your lawn so it grows better

 The price for tree branch removal varies, but you can check our cost guide here.

 Is it the same cost for removing a palm tree branch?

-You will find removing palm tree branches otherwise known as “fronds” is a lot cheaper than pruning of regular trees.
-Obviously this will depend on the size of the palm and the number of fronds been removed, but as a general rule of thumb they are fairly quick easy and cheap to work on.
+You will find trimming palm tree branches otherwise known as “fronds” is a lot cheaper than pruning regular trees.
+Obviously, this will depend on the size of the palm and the number of fronds been removed, but as a general rule of thumb, they are fairly quick easy, and cheap to work on.

-Palm tree should be regularly maintained by removing the dead fronds that are folded down and also trimming a few of the lower green healthy fronds.
-Be careful not to trim any above the horizontal horizon of the trees branch structure.
+Palm trees should be regularly maintained by removing the dead fronds that are folded down and also trimming a few of the lower green healthy fronds.
+Be careful not to trim any above the horizontal horizon of the tree branch structure.
 This is considered bad practice when it comes to palm trimming.